 In a very practical way, companies must:

 Reducing environmental footprint often means looking at efficiency measures in every aspect and at every stage of the business operations (energy, raw materials, factories…).
-Many companies are also moving toward a circular economy that conserves, reuses, and recycles resources.
+Many companies are also exploring and opting for circular economy solutions that help conserve, reduce, reuse and recycle resources.

-Changing habits, reducing waste, energy-cutting, implementing more cost-effective systems and supply chains show that transitioning toward sustainability, therefore, goes hand in hand with cost savings and operational efficiency.
+Changing habits, reducing waste, energy consumption, implementing more cost-effective systems, and embedding sustainability across supply chains show that transitioning toward sustainability goes hand in hand with cost savings and operational efficiency.

 Today’s consumers are more environmentally-conscious than ever before.